XBLA and PSN release dates? Europe? Australia?

 Also check all your software and perhaps disable them temporarily.
 This could include your graphics card software (AMD Catalyst Center or NVIDIA Control Panel), your motherboard software, and anything.

-You could also try updating Java, for some reason that has helped fix a couple of problems with the original Trine.
+You could also try updating Java, for some reason that has helped fix a couple of problems with the original Trine at least.

 If you can't join an online game but you see a list of games (servers) available, make sure Steam is not in Offline mode.

-To improve performance in Trine 2, the first thing to do is to set everything to Medium or Low (or even Very Low), and then lower the resolution a bit (try e.g. 1280x800 or 800x600).
+To improve performance in Trine 2, the first thing to do is to set everything to Medium or Low, and then lower the resolution a bit (try e.g. 1280x800 or 800x600).
 Also make sure antialiasing is off.

 Another thing, which is a bit more complex, is to go to the game's settings in %APPDATA%\Trine2\ (Windows) or ~/Library/Trine2/ (Mac) and edit options.txt, and find the line